BitSecret/FGPS/README.md

 Alternately you can get the source by cloning the FormalGeo repository:

-	# Create python environment using Conda
+	# Create Python environment using Conda
 	conda create -n FormalGeo python=3.10
 	conda activate FormalGeo